who we are

 a bit more about who's involved

-The Sanctuary’s work is made possible by a small but growing collective of Christian volunteers from different churches who are committed to loving God and loving others.
+The Sanctuary’s work is made possible by a small collective of Christian volunteers from different churches who are committed to loving God and loving others.

 - our regular and dispersed praying community who daily seek to catch God's heart for each one in seven billion and to explore how this can be communicated to - and created into resources for - the wider church in the UK and beyond through our online outward focused worship resources and leading the dispersed prayer rhythm) and with those who don't know him yet (through creative outreach projects)